Doula: History and etymology

 The concept of having a companion providing support to the birthing woman dates back to prehistoric times, evidenced by archeological findings of stone carvings and statues and anthropological studies.
 However, the contemporary role of "doula" first emerged from the grassroots natural birth movement in the United States in the 1960s when women began desiring unmedicated, low-intervention births and began to have friends and others with formal or practical knowledge about childbirth provide them with support during pregnancy.

-The term doula was first used in a 1969 anthropological study conducted by Dana Raphael, a protégée of Margaret Mead, with whom she co-founded the Human Lactation Center in Westport, Connecticut, in the 1970s.
+The term doula was first used in English in a 1969 anthropological study conducted by Dana Raphael, a protégée of Margaret Mead, with whom she co-founded the Human Lactation Center in Westport, Connecticut, in the 1970s.
 Raphael suggested it was a widespread practice that a female of the same species be part of childbirth, and in human societies this was traditionally a role occupied by a family member or friend whose presence contributed to successful long-term breastfeeding.
-Raphael derived the term from modern Greek (δούλα, doúla ([ˈðula]), "slave"), as told to her by an elderly Greek woman, Eleni Rassias, and described it as coming from "Aristotle's time," an Ancient Greek word δούλα meaning "female slave."
+Raphael derived the term from modern Greek (δούλα, doúla ([ˈðula]), 'slave'), as told to her by an elderly Greek woman, Eleni Rassias, and described it as coming from "Aristotle's time", an Ancient Greek word δούλα meaning 'female slave'.

-Two physician-researchers, Marshall Klaus and John Kennell, who conducted clinical trials on the medical outcomes of doula-attended births, adopted the term to refer to a person providing labor support.
+Two physician-researchers, Marshall H. Klaus and John H. Kennell, who conducted clinical trials on the medical outcomes of doula-attended births, adopted the term to refer to a person providing labor support.
 In 1992, Doulas of North America (later DONA International) was co-founded by Klaus, Kennell, Phyllis Klaus, Penny Simkin, and Annie Kennedy, becoming the first organization to train and certify doulas.
 The organization with the backing of the research of Klaus and Kennell helped lend credibility and professionalize doulas.
 Due to the lobbying efforts of DONA International, the term doula was accepted into the American Heritage Dictionary and Oxford Dictionary in 2003, followed by Merriam Webster Dictionary in 2004.
-Alternative names to this role include "childbirth assistant" and "monitrice," but they did not catch on as "doula" had.
+Alternative names to this role include "childbirth assistant" and "monitrice", but they did not catch on as "doula" had.

 In 2008, activists in New York City began the Doula Project, to expand the role of the doula to other reproductive experiences beyond birth, grounded in reproductive justice framework.
 The participants began working as abortion doulas and coined the term "full-spectrum doula" who support all pregnancy experiences and outcomes such as pregnancy termination, miscarriage and fetal loss.
-Full spectrum doula groups may be found in major cities in the United States, Canada and the United Kingdom, but prevalence elsewhere in the world is not well documented.
+Full spectrum doula groups can be found in major cities in the United States.

+In 2019, Black maternal health advocate and Parents writer Christine Michel Carter interviewed Vice President Kamala Harris about the popularity of doulas in the Black community.
+As a senator, in 2019 Harris reintroduced the Maternal Care Access and Reducing Emergencies (CARE) Act which aimed to address the maternal mortality disparity faced by women of color by training providers on recognizing implicit racial bias and its impact on care.
+Harris stated: